 Certifications and Professional Associations:

-I hold the CERTIFIED FINANCIAL PLANNER™ designation and am a proud member of the following professional organizations:
+I am enrolled to practice before the Internal Revenue Service, hold the CERTIFIED FINANCIAL PLANNER™ designation, and am a proud member of the following professional organizations: